*This blog contains Amazon affiliate links*

 First, let me get started with a little bit of our back story and how we ended up here...

-Will and I moved across the country in September 2015; he originally hails from Washington and I hail from Colorado.
+Will and I moved across the country in September 2015; he is originally from Washington and I’m from Colorado.
 We met in Washington when attending university, got married in Colorado after we graduated, and then packed everything we owned into his tiny Subaru Legacy (by everything I'm talking some clothes, shoes, my art supplies, and his TV & xbox).
 He had already driven the 22-something hours from Seattle to Denver, and then we did an additional 20 hours from Denver to Marietta, GA after the wedding and honeymoon - I will have to talk about that later because that was an intense couple of weeks to say the least.
 We moved to Marietta so that Will could attend graduate school, and we've loved it so much we will most likely stay long term!

 We are lucky enough to have close family friend in Georgia, which meant that any wedding gifts were shipped to them.
 When we arrived in Marietta, we unlocked our very empty apartment and slowly but surely started transferring all of the gifts from their home to our apartment.
 Through our multiple registries at Anthropologie, Bed Bath & Beyond, Pottery Barn, and Crate & Barrel we had almost all of the basics that we needed, including some very cute decorations (many of which are now in our bedroom).
 If you're in the process of getting married make sure to register for a whole variety of items at multiple stores; also, make sure to include things at various price points as well!